 Tip 2: Reuse Water Smart For example, use dishwater from vegetables or cooking water from pasta to water plants.
 Or collect rainwater in a rain barrel for later use.

 Tip #3: Limit Shower Time Try to shower for less time.
 Reducing shower time from 9 to 5 minutes can save up to 15,000 gallons of water annually!
+By the way, reducing shower time is a practical way to improve energy-saving home.

-Tips to Save Power
+Tips to Save Electricity

 Tip 1: Pay attention to Energy Labels When buying a new appliance, look at the energy label, ranging from A (very economical) to G (least economical).
 Replacing appliances older than 10 years can result in significant savings.